Pna2791/HiPNUC-Hi229/README.md

 Read and process data from IMU Hi229

 <h1> Functions
-  * Setup AT Command with multiple devices
+   <h2> Setup AT Command with multiple devices
-  * Read data from Hi299
+   <h2> Read data from Hi299
+   <h2> Convert Euler to Rotation Matrix